captnwalker/hangman-cli/README.md

 # Hangman-CLI

->Command Line Interface (CLI) Hangman Game built in NODE.js.
-To begin, at the command prompt, type `node hm.js`.
+>Command Line Interface (CLI) Hangman Game built with NODE.js along with Prompt and Inquirer NPM's.
+Styled with Chalk and Figlet NPM's and given a Presidential Theme. **_Guess the Name of the POTUS!_** To begin, at the command prompt, type `node hangman.js`.
 Good Luck!

 ### Deployment